Policies and Publication Ethics

 - Competency.
 Reviewers should accept a reviewing request only if they have the required expertise.
 If they think that they are qualified to review only some (substantial) parts of the paper this should be clearly indicated in the review.

 - Respectfulness.
 Reviewer comments should be respectful, non-offensive, and focused on content.
 See the Reviewer Guidelines for suggestions on important aspects to consider when writing a review.

 Competing Interests of the Editors

 Editors should not handle articles where financial or non-financial competing interests might influence their actions and decisions.
-Editors can publish articles in their own journal but should not be involved or intervened in any form in the peer review and decision-making process.
-If an CPE editor is an (co-)author of a submitted paper (that is subject to peer-review), then the editor-in-chief will ensure that the paper is assigned to a guest handling editor, i.e., a handling editor who is not an associate editor or editors-in-chief.
-In addition, this (co-)author's affiliation with the journal and his/her (lack of) involvement in the peer review of the submission will be disclosed in the declaration of Competing Interests.
+Editors can publish articles in their own journal but should not be involved or intervene in any form in the peer review and decision-making process.
+If a CPE editor is an (co-)author of a submitted paper (that is subject to peer-review), then the editor-in-chief will ensure that the paper is assigned to a guest handling editor, i.e., a handling editor who is not an associate editor or editors-in-chief.
+In addition, this (co-)author's affiliation with the journal and their (lack of) involvement in the peer review of the submission will be disclosed in the declaration of Competing Interests.

 Confidentiality and Trustworthiness

 Editors must treat any document and information submitted to the journal strictly confidential and must respect the intellectual property of authors and reviewers.